 For $39.99 per year, the premium version gets you a more personalized plan.
 The app, courtesy of Asics, uses data from thousands of runners and races, along with your running stats, to create a your perfect online training plan.

-"My favorite feature is all of the different workouts you can choose from," says Alain Saint-Dic, CPT, a coach with Runkeeper.
+"My favorite feature is all of the different workouts you can choose from," Alain Saint-Dic, CPT, a coach with Runkeeper, tells LIVESTRONG.com.
 For instance, you can train by pace, duration or repeat distances.
 You can also pick a goal-focused plan or use the custom workout builder to set your own path.

 Runkeeper has also been doing some pretty cool stuff to keep runners connected.
 To get in some shorter races during your training season, check out virtual team marathons and races.
 They let you complete legs of the course and then tag in (and track) your teammates.